Downtown Largo station

-Downtown Largo is an island-platformed Washington Metro station in Lake Arbor census-designated place, unincorporated Prince George's County, Maryland, United States, with a Largo postal address.
+Downtown Largo station (also known as Largo) is an island-platformed Washington Metro station in Lake Arbor, Prince George's County, Maryland, United States, with a Largo postal address.

-The station was opened on December 18, 2004, as Largo Town Center and is operated by the Washington Metropolitan Area Transit Authority (WMATA).
-Providing service for the Blue and Silver Lines, it is the eastern terminus of the Blue and Silver Lines, and serves the town of Largo and The Boulevard at the Capital Centre.
+The station opened on December 18, 2004, as Largo Town Center and is operated by the Washington Metropolitan Area Transit Authority (WMATA).
+It is the eastern terminus of the Blue and Silver Lines, and serves the town of Largo and the former The Boulevard at the Capital Centre.

-It is the first and so far only station in Prince George's County outside the Capital Beltway, and is located about 1 mi from FedExField, the home of the Washington Commanders.
-Downtown Largo is also a major commuter station, with two parking garages, containing a total of 2,200 spaces, connected by a bridge at the top level.
+It is the first and so far only station in Prince George's County outside the Capital Beltway, and is located about 1 mi from Northwest Stadium, the home of the Washington Commanders.
+It is also a major commuter station, with two parking garages, containing a total of 2,200 spaces, connected by a bridge at the top level.
+This station is also one of two stations that has two lines terminating at one station, the other one is New Carrollton.

 History

 In 1980, Herbert Harris and other local legislators introduced legislation to study the feasibility of constructing an additional 47 mi to the original 103 mi network.
 Included in this request was a previously considered 13 mi extension of the Blue Line through Largo en route to a proposed terminus at Bowie.

 In October 1996, the proposed routing for the extension of the Blue Line to Largo received a favorable environmental impact statement thus allowing for the project to move forward.
 The plan represented the first expansion to the original 103 mi Metro network and would include both the then named Summerfield and Largo stations.
 The station gained approval from Congress as part of the extension in February 2000 with the federal government contributing $259 million towards its construction.

-Construction began in 2001, and the station opened as Largo Town Center on December 18, 2004.
+Construction began in 2001, and the station opened as Largo Town Center on December 18, 2004 within 4 weeks after the opening of the system's first infill station, NoMa-Gallaudet University, between Union and Rhode Island Avenue-Brentwood stations.
 Its opening coincided with the completion of 3.2 mi of rail east of the Addison Road station and the opening of the Morgan Boulevard station.
 The final cost of building it, its sister station and rail extension was $456 million.

 In December 2012, the station was one of five added to the route of the Silver Line, which was originally supposed to end at the Stadium–Armory station but was extended into Prince George's County, Maryland to Largo due to safety concerns about a pocket track just past Stadium–Armory.
 Therefore, the station is also the eastern terminus of the Silver Line, which began service on July 26, 2014.

-On January 13, 2022, WMATA's Safety and Operations Committee recommended the name of the station be changed to Downtown Largo after conducting a brief public opinion survey.
+On January 13, 2022, WMATA's Safety and Operations Committee recommended the name of the station be changed to Downtown Largo after conducting a brief public opinion survey, despite the survey saying participants did not like the term "Downtown".
 The new name became effective on September 11, 2022.